mirgj/cryptocurrency-icons-font/README.md

 > A webfont for cryptocurrency symbols

 ## About
-**cryptocurrency-icons-font** use SVG icons as base to create a webfont which can be easily integrated in your application.
+**cryptocurrency-icons-font** use SVG icons as base to create a webfont which can be easily integrated in your web site / application.
+It provides you also the option to include your font as an **SVG sprite**.

 ## Getting started
 You can install **cryptocurrency-icons-font** from npm